 8. Be canny about your communication

 We’ve all heard about some poor unsuspecting person who’s been hit with an enormous phone bill after making a single call from overseas – and no one wants to get stung that way!
-So when you’re heading off, explore the options for pre-paid SIM cards or even data plans from your provider at home.
-Using Wi-Fi as much as possible can help you save on your data usage (and these days, it’s often free – bonus!).
+So when you’re heading off, explore the options for prepaid SIM cards or even data plans from your provider at home.
+Using Wi-Fi can help you save on your data usage, but always be careful with this – sometimes fraudsters can set up free, but unencrypted, Wi-Fi connections to access your device and passwords.
+Check our blog on some of the most common travel scams for how to stay safe with Wi-Fi.

 If you’re feeling really bold you could even opt to go mobile-free, and just send your loved ones an old school postcard or two.
 After all, a tech detox could be a great way to let go and really appreciate the place you’ve saved so hard to visit.